autovia/ros_hadoop/README.md

 ## To test locally use the Dockerfile

 To build an image using the Dockerfile run the following in the shell.
 Please note that it will download Hadoop and Spark from the URL source.
-The generated image is therefor relatively large ~5G.
+The generated image is therefore relatively large ~5G.
 ```bash
 docker build -t ros_hadoop:latest -f Dockerfile .
 ```